Health: Get Out and Have Fun!

 Skateboarding is also a new passion for 38 year old carpenter Rene Hugenneyer, who replaced waves with asphalt.
 "I came from Brazil, where I still go for surfing.
 Here in Toronto, I was looking for something similar to do.
 And I found that the skate long board can approximate almost the same movements of a surfboard."

 Rene says that skateboarding is a relatively inexpensive sport.
 "You can buy a board for $150 to $400 and the maintenance doesn’t cost much."
 Another advantage is that the sport has become much more popular and is a good way to socialize.
 He usually goes to a skate park close to Brampton and also practices at the Beaches, but it can be done almost anywhere.
 There are many outdoor sports in urban settings, adds Michael Anthony.
-"Even within the urban environment, one can rent a kayak or canoe at the lakefront in Toronto for $30 an hour."
+"Even within the urban environment, one can rent a kayak or canoe at the lakefront in Toronto for $25."

 Anthony believes that more and more Canadians want to lead long and active lifestyles.
 "With a growing focus on maintaining youth and incentives to keep healthy, more people are taking advantage of programs, at the office (Wellness Programs), at school or in their communities (YMCA and other community centres)."
 He sees community centres as the easiest and most accessible places to familiarize oneself with the Canadian environment.
 "Team sports can be a great way for newcomers to socialize and learn about Canadian culture.
 This is not age-specific.
 Centres for seniors encourage active living programs in a number of languages, or in English, if you want to brush up your English skills!"